 - 1. Notify persons in the immediate area that a spill has occurred. - 2.
 Avoid breathing vapors, mists or dust of the spilled material. - 3.
 Turn off all ignition sources if reasonably accessible. - 4.
 If injured or contaminated with hazardous chemicals immediately proceed with personal decontamination procedures. - 5.
 Evacuate room and close the door. - 6.
-Contact the following using any in house telephone:
+From a safe area, contact the following using any in house telephone:

-Campus Public Safety Dispatcher On-Site Public Safety
+Campus Public Safety Dispatcher

-Center City 215-895-2222 267-359-2380
+Center City 215-895-2222

-Queen Lane 215-895-2222 215-991-8102
+Queen Lane 215-895-2222

-University City 215-895-2222 NA
+University City 215-895-2222

-West Reading 215-895-2222 484-659-8100

-Camden Plasma 215-895-2222 NA

-Academy of Natural 215-895-2222 215-299-1019

-Science

-- 7. In order to assess the situation be prepared to provide the following information: - Name and call back number. - The location of the spill (campus, building and room number). - Type of material spilled. - The amount of material that spilled. - 8.
-Remain on or near the telephone until you have received instructions from the emergency operator or Public Safety or Security or the University Department of Environmental Health and Radiation Safety.
+- 7. In order to asses the situation be prepared to provide the following information: - Name and call back number - The location of the spill (campus, building and room number) - Type of material spilled - The amount of material that spilled - 8.
+Remain on or near the telephone until you have received instructions from the emergency operator or Public Safety or Security or the University Department of Environmental Health and Safety.